RX-M/web-public/self-study/ckad-mod-3/ckad-mod-3-content.md

 services                            svc                                 v1                                true         Service

 ...

-$
 </code></pre>

-Learn more about <strong><a href="https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/">custom resource definitions</a></strong>.
+Learn more about <a href="https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/" target="_blank" rel="noreferrer noopener">custom resource definitions</a>.

-<h2>Understanding Authentication, Authorization and Admission Control</h2>
+# Understand authentication, authorization and admission control

 Roles, ClusterRoles, RoleBinding and ClusterRoleBindings control user account permissions that control how they interact with resources deployed in the cluster.
 ClusterRoles and ClusterRoleBindings are non-namespaced resources.
 Roles and RoleBindings sets permissions and bind permissions in a specific namespace.